__FILE__ __REVISION__ __DATE__ __DEVELOPER__

 FUTURE REBUILDS AND REBUILDS BETWEEN PYTHON VERSIONS

-SCons Actions for Python functions use the functions byte
+SCons Actions for Python functions use the function's

-code to generate their signature.
-The byte code in older
+byte code to generate their signature.
+The byte code

-versions of Python includes indications of the line numbers
+in older versions of Python includes indications of the

-at which the function's code appeared in its original
+line numbers at which the function's code appeared in

-source file, which means that changes in the location of
+its original source file, which means that changes in the

-rebuilds.
-The line number byte codes are now removed
+trigger rebuilds.
+The line number byte codes are now

-from the signature, which will cause any targets built by
+removed from the signature, which will cause any targets